graelo/docker-pytorch/README.md

 # Dockerized {pytorch 0.4.0 & friends} + CUDA 9.1 + cuDNN 7.1 (personal use)

-Also includes scikit, xgboost, pytorch, jupyterlab, ...
+Also includes scikit, xgboost, pytorch, jupyterlab, tf 1.8, ...

 To run it: